serendeepia/serendeepia.github.io/index.md

 ## Life after us

 Serendeepia is committed to their projects beyond the deployment to production.
-We would continue helping your startup beyond the product.
-We can prepare of ad-hoc courses for your company in order to train your team to keep developing the product or help you to to hire the best professionals in Machine Learning.
+We would continue helping your startup beyond the product proof of concept.
+We design ad-hoc training courses for your team and/or help you to to hire the best data science and AI professionals.